Australia’s deputy leader is fined for not wearing a mask as country battles delta variant outbreak

 "If you start letting movie stars — even though they’ve been the sexiest man alive twice — to come into our nation [with pets], then why don’t we just break laws for everybody?”
 Joyce said at the time.

 Officials the world over have paid for their breaches of coronavirus restrictions.
-Britain’s health secretary, Matt Hancock, resigned on Saturday after a tabloid splashed photos and videos of him kissing an aide in his office — breaking the same coronavirus social distancing rules he imposed on the nation.
-New Zealand’s health minister was demoted last year and later resigned after he was twice discovered breaching strict stay-at-home rules; once by going mountain biking, and a second time when he took his family for a beach trip.
+Britain’s health secretary, Matt Hancock, resigned on Saturday after a tabloid splashed photos and videos of him kissing an aide in his office — breaking the social distancing rules he imposed on the nation.
+New Zealand’s health minister was demoted last year and later resigned after he was twice discovered breaching stay-at-home rules; once by going mountain biking, and a second time when he took his family for a beach trip.

-Well over a year into the pandemic, and with almost half of Australia’s population facing some form of new lockdown, many residents are beginning to wonder when the country will ever open up.
+Well over a year into the pandemic, and with almost half of Australia’s population facing some form of new lockdown, many residents are beginning to wonder when the country will open up.
 Border closures and a strict quarantine system for returning citizens and residents have earned the country the “hermit kingdom” tag.
-And Australia’s struggle with the delta variant outbreak comes as most other developed economies are emerging from restrictions.
+Its struggle with the delta variant outbreak comes as most other developed economies are emerging from restrictions.

 On Monday night, Perth, in Western Australia, announced a snap lockdown, joining Sydney and Darwin in ordering residents to stay at home to contain the virus’s spread.
 Authorities in Queensland announced Tuesday that parts of the state, including Brisbane, would enter a three-day lockdown after an unvaccinated hospital receptionist traveled through the state while infectious.

-With the outbreak growing nationwide, officials have come under fire again over the slow pace of the country’s vaccine rollout.
+With the outbreak widening, officials have faced increasing pressure over the slow pace of the vaccine rollout.
 Less than 5 percent of Australians are fully vaccinated against the coronavirus, the lowest rate among the 38 wealthy nations in the Organization for Economic Cooperation and Development.

 The federal government late Monday agreed to indemnify doctors against any issues in patients under 60 who choose to take the Oxford-AstraZeneca vaccine.
 The country’s immunization advisory body recently advised against the shot’s use in under 60s because of the risk of rare blood clots.